2020 Standards and Implementation Procedures for the Certificate of Clinical Competence in Speech-Language Pathology

 The applicant must complete a minimum of 400 clock hours of supervised clinical experience in the practice of speech-language pathology.
 Twenty-five hours must be spent in guided clinical observation, and 375 hours must be spent in direct client/patient contact.

-The observation and direct client/patient contact hours must be within the
+The guided observation and direct client/patient contact hours must be within the

-ASHA Scope of Practice in Speech-Language Pathology and must be under the supervision of a qualified professional who holds a current ASHA certification in the appropriate practice area.
+ASHA Scope of Practice in Speech-Language Pathology and must be under the supervision of a clinician who holds current ASHA certification in the appropriate profession and who, after earning the CCC-SLP, has completed (1) a minimum of 9 months of post-certification, full-time experience and (2) a minimum of 2 hours of professional development in the area of clinical instruction/supervision.
 Guided clinical supervision may occur simultaneously during the student’s observation or afterwards through review and approval of the student’s written reports or summaries.
 Students may use video recordings of client services for observation purposes.

 Applicants should be assigned practicum only after they have acquired a base of knowledge sufficient to qualify for such experience.
 Only direct contact (e.g., the individual receiving services must be present) with the individual or the individual's family in assessment, intervention, and/or counseling can be counted toward practicum.
 When counting clinical practicum hours for purposes of ASHA certification, only the actual time spent in sessions can be counted, and the time spent cannot be rounded up to the nearest 15-minute interval.